Bearish Candlestick Patterns: 7 Signals, Examples & Practice

 Common mistakes

 Shorting every bearish pattern without checking location.
 Acting on the signal candle before waiting for follow-through.
 Ignoring trend direction and shorting into strong uptrends.
+If you use trend filters, compare EMA vs SMA before choosing one.

 - Shorting every shooting star regardless of location — a shooting star at support in an uptrend is dangerous to short.